 Average: 39,69% (GS), 36,43% (SL)

-La Face de Bellevarde in Val d’Isère is steep, hard, with a lot of terrain.
+La Face de Bellevarde in Val d’Isère is steep, and hard, with a lot of terrain.
 Even in good conditions, this hill is not easy to ski.

-But there is one athlete that mastered the Face de Bellevarde no matter the conditions: Giant Slalom king Marcel Hirscher.
+But there is one athlete who mastered the Face de Bellevarde no matter the conditions: Giant Slalom king Marcel Hirscher.
 He won five times the Giant Slalom in Val d'Isère (2009, 2012, 2013, 2015, and 2018).